veliovgroup/josk/README.md

 ## Notes:

-This package is perfect when you have multiple servers for load-balancing, durability, an array of micro-services or any other solution with multiple running copies of code when you need to run repeating tasks, and you need to run it only once per app, not per server.
+- This package is perfect when you have multiple servers for load-balancing, durability, an array of micro-services or any other solution with multiple running copies of code when you need to run repeating tasks, and you need to run it only once per app, not per server.

-Limitation - task must be run not often than once per two seconds (from 2 to ∞ seconds).
+- Limitation — task must be run not often than once per two seconds (from 2 to ∞ seconds).
 Example tasks: Email, SMS queue, Long-polling requests, Periodical application logic operations or Periodical data fetch and etc.

-Accuracy - Delay of each task depends on MongoDB and "de-synchronization delay".
+- Accuracy — Delay of each task depends on MongoDB and "de-synchronization delay".
 Trusted time-range of execution period is `task_delay ± (256 + MongoDB_Connection_And_Request_Delay)`.
 That means this package won't fit when you need to run a task with very certain delays.
 For other cases, if `±256 ms` delays are acceptable - this package is the great solution.
+- Use `opts.minRevolvingDelay` and `opts.maxRevolvingDelay` to set the range for *random* delays between executions.
+Revolving range acts as a safety control to make sure different servers __not__ picking the same task at the same time.
+Default values (`32` and `256`) are the best for 3-server setup (*the most common topology*).
+Tune these options to match needs of your project.
+Higher `opts.minRevolvingDelay` will reduce load on MongoDB.
+- To avoid "DB locks" — it's recommended to use separate DB from "main" application DB (*same MongoDB server can have multiple DBs*)

 ## API: